YohannaWANG/CauchyEst/README.md

 We also propose a new estimator **{CauchyEst}** based on some interesting properties of Cauchy random variables, and prove near-optimal sample complexity for polytrees.
 Experimentally, we show that **{CauchyEst}** and its extension **{CauchyEstGeneral}** compare favorably to **{LeastSquares}**.

+Gaussian Bayesian networks (a.k.a.\ linear Gaussian structural equation models) are widely used to model causal interactions among continuous variables.
+In this work, we study the problem of **learning a fixed-structure Gaussian Bayesian network up to a bounded error in total variation distance.**
+We analyze the commonly used node-wise least squares regression **LeastSquares** and prove that it has the near-optimal sample complexity.
+We also study a couple of new algorithms for the problem:
+- **BatchAvgLeastSquares** takes the average of several batches of least squares solutions at each node, so that one can interpolate between the batch size and the number of batches.
+We show that **BatchAvgLeastSquares** also has near-optimal sample complexity.
+- **CauchyEst** takes the median of solutions to several batches of linear systems at each node.
+We show that the algorithm specialized to polytrees, **CauchyEstTree**, has near-optimal sample complexity.

 ## Example
 <img width="820" align="center" src="docs/images/example.png">